 Student Members of the American Chemical Society

-UNC Asheville’s Chemistry Students Club is affiliated with the American Chemical Society, and is a part of the Western Carolinas local section of ACS and you have the opportunity to join as a student member and take part in National Chemistry Week, Chemists Celebrate Earth Day, Science Olympiad and more.
-See Dr. Heard for details on ACS and the Chemistry Students club.
+UNC Asheville’s ACS Student Chapter is affiliated with the American Chemical Society, and is a part of the Western Carolinas local section of ACS.
+You have the opportunity to join as a student member and take part in National Chemistry Week, Chemists Celebrate Earth Day, Science Olympiad and more.
+See Dr. Heard for details on ACS.

 Aspiring Health Care Professionals

 Many Chemistry students also participate in Aspiring Health Care Professionals.
 The goals of the Aspiring Health Care Professionals group are to stimulate an appreciation of the value of a health pre-professional education and subsequent health care career; to encourage campus and community service among these students in activities with improved health, well being and understanding of others, and of current issues in human health; to promote cooperation and contact between health professionals and pre-professional students and educators; to provide a forum for students with similar interests to gather and to explore more in-depth their interests in specific health professions fields; to use its knowledge and student member’s participation to help benefit health organizations, the campus, and local community; to encourage academic, clinical, service and social excellence among UNCA pre-health professional students.

 Neuroscience minors and other students with an interest in the field can partipate in UNCA’s Neuroscience Club, a platform to foster community among neuroscience enthusiasts at UNCA with the goal of promoting awareness and understanding of neuroscience as a field, on campus and in the community, through professional development, community and outreach.